OpenVisualCloud/Dockerfiles/QAT/README.md

 ### Run Docker Images as Non-Root:

-To run the docker images as a non-root user, you need to create a `qat` group and make your user part of the `qat` group.
+To access the mounted [devices](#run-docker-images), the user must have the access permission.
+The [sample](https://github.com/xwu2git/Dockerfiles/blob/qat/QAT/ubuntu-18.04/media/nginx/nginx.conf) NGINX configuration runs the NGINX instance as root.
+If you plan to run NGINX as a non-root user (for example, nobody), you need to create a `qat` group and assign your user to be part of the `qat` group.
 The GID of the `qat` group within the containers **must** match that of the `qat` group on the host.

 ### Known Limitations: